 Alberta offers several options for individuals and companies looking for the most convenient opportunity to recycle their used oil materials, including used lubricating oil (e.g., automotive oil), oil filters, and oil containers.

-If you have small quantities of used oil (e.g., 20 litres), oil filters (e.g., 20 filters), or oil containers, your best option is to drop them off at one of Alberta’s nearly 230 recycling centres.
+If you have small quantities of used oil (e.g., 20 litres), oil filters (e.g., 20 filters), or oil containers, your best option is to drop them off at one of Alberta’s nearly 230 collection sites.

-Alberta’s recycling centres include an assortment of public and privately-operated recycling depots, eco-centres, and collection points.
-These locations will accept small quantities of used oil materials and ensure they are recycled into useful, new products.
+Alberta’s collection sites include an assortment of public and privately-operated recycling depots, eco-centres, and drop-off locations.
+These sites will accept small quantities of used oil materials and ensure they reach government-approved processors, who will recycle them into useful, new products.

 If you or your business have larger quantities of used oil, oil filters, or oil containers (e.g., more than the quantity allowed by your local collection site, which is often 20 litres of oil or 20 oil filters), please contact a local, registered collector to arrange collection.
 Working with a registered collector is a convenient and safe way to ensure that your used oil materials are kept out of Alberta’s landfills and waterways and recycled into useful, new materials.